Mountain goats relocated by Western Washington alumni and faculty from Olympic National Park to their new home in the

 The Department of Environmental Sciences is affiliated with three research institutes:

 These institutes support and promote Western’s instructional and research programs in the Environmental Science Department, providing access to laboratory facilities, instruction, and specialized research equipment for CENV students and others within the scientific community.

 Huxley College on the Peninsulas offers a BA in Environmental Policy or a BS in Environmental Science.

 Programming and curriculum may vary by location.
-Please continue to the college page or contact Western’s Environmental Science program for details.
+Please continue to the college page for details.

 I’m currently in a class that is exclusively field-based, meaning we’re learning hands-on nearly all the time.
 On the second day of class we drove up into the mountains and learned how to set up carnivore detection devices, and we’re learning how to conduct our own wildlife research projects from start to finish.
 So far it’s been an invaluable experience.